kiwijos/vteam-github-oauth-study/README.md

 2. If you want type checking, select either TypeScript or JavaScript with JSDoc comments.

 > I'll be using TypeScript.
 If your're writing plain JavaScript or just reading along and don't know TypeScript, don't fret!
-The only differences we'll encounter is using the .ts file extension instead of .js, as well as the occational typing of functions––which you can simply omit in your code or mentally erase.
+The only differences we'll encounter is using the .ts file extension instead of .js, as well as the occasional typing of functions––which you can simply omit from your code or mentally erase.

 3. You won't need any additional packages if you're just following along, but having ESLint and Prettier is nice for linting and code formatting.